kyletress/Sledsheet/README.md

 - MailChimp for mailing lists
 - AWS S3 for image upload

-API Keys and Secrets are needed for most of these services, and should *only be stored in* `application.yml`. **Do not store API keys in the repo!**.
+API Keys and Secrets are needed for most of these services, and should *only* be stored in `application.yml`. **Do not store API keys in the repo!**

 ## Issues
 All upcoming features, bug tracking, etc are handled through GitHub Issues.
 Please add the proper label to your issue.